orhungorkem/ParallelRelief/README.md

 In this Project, our aim was to implement a relief algorithm with the performance increasing effect of MPI (Message Passing Interface).
 The program execution is conducted by of one master and several slave processors.
 Since there can be high number of instances to examine for feature selection, the job of examination should be shared among some additional processors.
-Since single instruction is executed on multiple data, we can say that SIMD machine is used for this program.
+Since single instruction is executed on multiple data, we can say that SIMD (Single Instruction Multiple Data) machine is used for this program.

 ## Requirements and Execution